python/devguide/committing.rst

-Third, ensure the patch is attributed correctly with the contributor's name in ``Misc/ACKS`` if they aren't already there (and didn't add themselves in their patch) and by mentioning "Patch by <x>" in the ``Misc/NEWS.d`` entry and the checkin message.
+Third, ensure the patch is attributed correctly with the contributor's name in ``Misc/ACKS`` if they aren't already there (and didn't add themselves in their patch) and by mentioning "Patch by <x>" in the ``Misc/NEWS.d`` entry and the check-in message.
 If the patch has been heavily modified then "Initial patch by <x>" is an appropriate alternate wording.

-If you omit correct attribution in the initial checkin, then update ``ACKS`` and ``NEWS.d`` in a subsequent checkin (don't worry about trying to fix the original checkin message in that case).
+If you omit correct attribution in the initial check-in, then update ``ACKS`` and ``NEWS.d`` in a subsequent check-in (don't worry about trying to fix the original check-in message in that case).

 Finally, make sure that the submitter of the patch has a CLA in place (indicated by an asterisk following their username